media-admin/macoffice/cms/wp-content/plugins/wp-smushit/readme.txt

 ### What about Multisite?

-Smush can be used to optimize all the images across your entire network!
-Use global settings or configure each site individually.
+Smush can be used to optimize all images across your entire network!
+Use global settings, or configure each site individually.

-Smush is super easy to use – no confusing compression software settings.
-Smush images in your library one at a time or all together.
-Plus, configure auto-smush to asynchronously scale and compress some or all of your images as they are being uploaded – it's incredibly fast.
+Smush is super easy to use - no confusing image compression software settings.
+Smush lets you optimize all images in your library either one at a time, or all together.
+Plus, configure auto-smush to asynchronously scale and compress some or all of your images as they are being uploaded - it's incredibly fast.

 The faster your site loads, the more Google, Bing, Yahoo, and other search engines will like it.
 Your site will load faster and rank higher.

 ### Shameless Plug(ins)

 - [Hummingbird](https://wordpress.org/plugins/search/Hummingbird/) - Page Speed Optimization
-- [Hustle](https://wordpress.org/plugins/wordpress-popup/) - Pop-ups, Slide-ins and Email Opt-ins
 - [SmartCrawl](https://wordpress.org/plugins/smartcrawl-seo/) - SEO Optimizer
+- [Forminator](https://wordpress.org/plugins/forminator/) - Form, Poll, and Quiz Builder
 - [Defender](https://wordpress.org/plugins/defender-security/) - Security, Monitoring, and Hack Protection
-- [Forminator](https://wordpress.org/plugins/forminator/) - Form, Poll, and Quiz Builder
+- [Hustle](https://wordpress.org/plugins/wordpress-popup/) - Pop-ups, Slide-ins and Email Opt-ins
 - [Beehive](https://wordpress.org/plugins/beehive-analytics/) - Customizable Google Analytics Dashboards

-Smush can take care of all your image compression needs, for free!
+Smush can take care of all your image compression needs... all for free!

-However, if you’d like fast CDN image delivery, WebP conversion, automatic resizing, the ability to optimize (or optimise) images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point), you can always take the next step with [WP Smush Pro](https://wpmudev.com/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).
-And get even more with her whole team of WordPress optimization hero friends (security, SEO, performance, support, and maintenance automation) – trusted by thousands of agencies and freelancers offering site maintenance services.
+However, if you’d like fast CDN image delivery, WebP/AVIF conversion, automatic image resizing, the ability to optimize (or optimise) images up to 256MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to make a copy of your full-sized images (to restore them at any point), you can always take the next step with [WP Smush Pro](https://wpmudev.com/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).
+And get even more with her whole team of WordPress optimization hero friends (security, SEO, performance, support, and maintenance automation) - trusted by thousands of agencies and freelancers offering site maintenance services.

 ### Privacy

 Smush does not interact with end users on your website.
 The only input option Smush has is to a newsletter subscription for site admins only.

-Smush uses a third-party email service (Mailchimp) to send informational emails (Opt-in) to the site administrator.
+Smush uses a third-party email service (Mailchimp) to send informational emails (opt-in) to the site administrator.
 The administrator's email address is sent to Mailchimp and a cookie is set by the service.
 Only administrator information is collected by Mailchimp.

 Smush sends images to the WPMU DEV servers to optimize them for web use.
 This includes the transfer of EXIF data.
 The EXIF data will either be stripped or returned as it is.
 It is not stored on the WPMU DEV servers.

 == Frequently Asked Questions ==

-= I just finished running Smush and Google PageSpeed still says my images need compressing and resizing.
+= I just finished running Smush, but Google PageSpeed still says my images need compressing and resizing.
 How do I fix it? =

 This means your images were not properly scaled for where they are being displayed.
-Scaling images before uploading them can be time-consuming but can save space and speedup load time.
+Scaling images before uploading them can be time-consuming, but can save space and speed up load time.
 First, determine what size your image needs to be.
 You can use the built-in images size detector included in the free version of Smush to find what height and width your image should be.
 Once you know how large the image should be, scale your images to the right size.

 = PageSpeed Insights is telling me to defer offscreen images.
 Can Smush fix that?

 Lazy Load will defer your offscreen images from loading until they are needed.
 From the Smush Dashboard, select Lazy Load and click Activate.
 Smush Lazy Load works out of the box or can be customized based on your needs.

-*Tip:* If you're having any issues or want to save a ton of time, the Smush Pro CDN includes auto-resizing.
+*Tip:* If you're having any issues or want to save a ton of time, the Smush Pro CDN includes auto-resizing of images.

 = Does Smush delete or replace my original full-size images? =